-NEOs' Salary and Incentive Awards for Fiscal 2012
+NEOs' Salary and Incentive Awards for Fiscal 2014

-For fiscal 2012, the NEOs' base salaries were increased to reflect market salary adjustments and the NEOs' respective experience in their current position, the evolution of their skills and their performance against expectations (see "Base Salary" above).
+For fiscal 2014, the NEOs' base salaries were increased to reflect market salary adjustments and the NEOs' respective experience in their current position, the evolution of their skills and their performance against expectations (see "Base Salary" above).

-The table below sets forth, for each NEO for fiscal 2012, the level of achievement reached by the Company or the relevant division with respect to the financial performance objectives established, and the bonus earned.
-As discussed above under "Annual Incentive (bonus)", bonuses depend on the Adjusted EBITDA realized compared to Budgeted EBITDA.
-Reference is made to the section entitled "Annual Incentive (bonus)" for a discussion of the payout percentages established for bonuses to be awarded, the financial performance target used for the determination of the bonuses, the process to establish the Adjusted EBITDA and Budgeted EBITDA, and the description of adjustments made to take into consideration the impact of market factors on which the NEOs have no control.
+The table below sets forth, for each NEO for fiscal 2014, the level of achievement reached by the Company or the relevant division with respect to the financial performance objectives established, and the bonus earned.
+As discussed above under "Annual Incentive (bonus)", bonuses depend on the Market-Adjusted EBITDA realized by the Company, or the relevant division, compared to the applicable Budgeted EBITDA.
+Reference is made to the section entitled "Annual Incentive (bonus)" for a discussion of the payout percentages established for bonuses to be awarded, the financial performance target used for the determination of the bonuses, the process to establish the Market-Adjusted EBITDA and Budgeted EBITDA, and the description of adjustments made to take into consideration the impact of market factors on which the NEOs have no control.

-Name Financial Performance Target Used Level of Achievement Fiscal 2012 Bonus Earned as a % of Salary Lino A. Saputo, Jr. Consolidated Budgeted EBITDA 105% 250% Louis-Philippe Carrière Consolidated Budgeted EBITDA 105% 100% Dino Dello Sbarba Canadian Budgeted EBITDA 94% 67% (1) Terry Brockman US Budgeted EBITDA 105% 100% Gaétane Wagner Consolidated Budgeted EBITDA 105% 75%
+Name Financial Performance Target Used Level of Achievement Fiscal 2014 Bonus Earned as a % of Base Salary Lino A. Saputo, Jr. Consolidated Budgeted EBITDA 98.9% 196.1% Louis-Philippe Carrière Consolidated Budgeted EBITDA 98.9% 88.5% Dino Dello Sbarba Consolidated Budgeted EBITDA 98.9% 88.5% Terry Brockman US Budgeted EBITDA (75% weighting) Consolidated Budgeted EBITDA (25% weighting) 90.8% 98.9% 65.4% Lorenzo Spinelli Canada Budgeted EBITDA (75% weighting) Consolidated Budgeted EBITDA (25% weighting) 93.6% 98.9% 68.2%